The nostalgia’s hoppin’ in ‘American Graffiti,’ even if its own ending is a spoiler

 Back in 1975, Roger Ebert reported on a Chicago speech by Kael, who was talking about movie nostalgia.
 “A movie like ‘American Graffiti’ was such a tremendous hit because it hit that age group right on the nose.
 It was set in the years when they were going to high school, and they responded to it so strongly they didn’t quite see some of the things wrong with it,” Kael said.

 The drama in Graffiti that does resonate is the notion of people who are beyond high school age trying as hard as possible to remain teenagers.
-You won’t really get that feeling from the Steve character of Ron Howard (who has second billing, after Richard Dreyfuss, generally called “Rick” by others on the production), nor his sorta-steady girlfriend Laurie, but you will from the rest of the cast.
+You won’t really get that feeling from the Steve character of Ron Howard (who has second billing, after Richard Dreyfuss, who was generally called “Rick” by others on the production), nor his sorta-steady girlfriend Laurie, but you will from the rest of the cast.
 The older characters, the hot-rodder John Milner (named after Hollywood legend John Milius, Lucas says) and the hood leader Joe and the school dance chief, Mr. Wolfe, are grownups who find themselves spending weekend nights with high school kids.
 Like “Fast Times at Ridgemont High” and many other teen movies, the characters’ parents are essentially out of the picture.
 Being a virtual adult when you can cruise the streets and hop into whatever car had the prettiest girl you’ve seen in a week has great appeal.
 “In its best moments,” writes Gene Siskel in his 1973 review, “it is about being teenage.”
 If Quentin Tarantino has specialized in the 40-something fearing that his/her best days are in the past, “Graffiti” seems to think 19-year-olds might have similar issues.

+In an interesting flip from “Graffiti,” the courtships in “Saturday Night Fever” occur on the dance floor, not the cars, because hardly anyone in that film owns one.
 The one guy in “Fever” with a car, Bobby C, is much like the Charles Martin Smith character in “Graffiti.”
 Both are picked on; they are the bully targets.
 Bullying is an interesting emphasis by Lucas.
 Toad gets pantsed in the opening minutes, actually while asking a woman out on a date, and everyone laughs.
 The movie makes the argument from its earliest scenes that Toad deserves the reactions he gets.
 He’s a klutz, not particularly smart, not socially adept, but for whatever reason has connections to the cool kids.
 “American Graffiti” and “Back to the Future” assert that bullying was an acceptable rite of passage in the ’50s.
 Maybe Lucas was on the receiving end of some of it, or maybe he witnessed it, or maybe he just thinks it adds to his characters.
 Nowadays, people who get mooned can sue.
 Maybe school decorum truly was different in the ’70s, a change for the better.

 Despite Roger Ebert’s recall, “Graffiti” will demonstrate that the ’50s weren’t as innocent as popular sitcoms suggested.
 That theme has been seized by numerous films — let’s face it, every movie about the ’50s since the ’50s makes that point — but give “Graffiti” credit, it had to be one of the first.
 The hijinks in the film aren’t particularly traumatizing.
 Underage drinking, vending machine burglaries, drag racing, vandalizing police cars (that last one would be more controversial if the officers weren’t portrayed as crusty killjoys).
 Even “Grease” had an apparent pregnancy. (“Graffiti,” however, does not take any risks with language.)
 Ebert wasn’t seeing any counter-“Leave it to Beaver” themes.
 “The radio was on every waking moment,” Ebert writes.
-“The music was as innocent as the time ... nothing prepared us for the decadence and the aggression of rock only a handful of years later.
+“The music was as innocent as the time ... nothing prepared us for the decadence and the aggression of rock only a handful of years later.”

 A 1973 ad for “American Graffiti” in the Chicago Tribune.